 In case the provisions of the framework contract are in conflict with the provisions of a specific Sales Contract, the provisions of the Sales Contract shall prevail.

-By confirming the order, the Customer confirms that the Supplier allowed him, clearly and comprehensibly, to familiarise himself with these Business Conditions and that he agrees with these Business Conditions.
+By confirming the order, the Customer confirms that the Supplier allowed them, clearly and comprehensibly, to familiarise themselves with these Business Conditions and that they agree with these Business Conditions.
 By submitting the order, the Customer sends his proposal for concluding the Sales Contract.
-When the Supplier sends the confirmation of order acceptance to the e-mail address specified by the Customer, the Sales Contract is concluded.

 2. Procedure for ordering goods and services